It’s time for another Top 7 list, everybody!

 Debuted in 1990

 That’s right, I’m kicking things off with a Disney ripoff of an anime character.
 If you think that’s a bridge too far, then feel free to stop reading and turn back because things are going to get much worse.
 I know Kida isn’t part of the Disney Princess Breakfast Club like Ariel, Cinderella, Jasmine, or eventually Raya (calling it right now!), but this should still give people pause.
 Atlantis may not be a top name for film plagiarism controversies, but this still needs to be addressed with her and multiple characters.
 Kida and Nadia are both Black princesses from Atlantis, often wear bikini tops, sport long earrings, have dead parents, fall in love with the nerdy lead character, and they both have mystical blue necklaces tied to Atlantean powers.
-I’m surprised Gainax/Hideaki Anno fans don’t bash Disney as much for stealing from Nadia: Secret of Blue Water like they accuse Pacific Rim of doing to Neon Genesis Evangelion (even I wouldn’t go THAT far with both properties and yes, I’ve seen both).
+I’m surprised Gainax/Hideaki Anno fans don’t bash Disney as much for stealing from Nadia: Secret of Blue Water as they accuse Pacific Rim of doing to Neon Genesis Evangelion (even I wouldn’t go THAT far with both properties and yes, I’ve seen both).
 I’m aware that both works are influenced by 20,000 Leagues Under the Sea, but there were some eerie similarities with both Gainax’s inaugural TV series alongside Disney’s movie from the early 00s.
 Come on, Mickey Mouse!
 Even Nadia was around in America before you made that steampunk movie.
 This is probably the least egregious of the examples I can mention because I’ve got 6 more after this.

 Also, I strongly recommend Ashley Capes’s article about the Nadia/Atlantis plagiarism controversy which goes really in-depth about this issue!